jlapeyre/julia_project/README.md

 * `name` -- the name of the module, e.g. "mymodule".
 Used only in the logger and the name of the system image.
 * `package_path` -- path to the top level of `mymodule`.
 * `registry_url` -- if `None` then no registry will be installed (other than the General registry, if not already installed.)
-* `preferred_julia_versions` -- a list of preferred julia versions to search for, in order, in the [`jill.py`](https://github.com/johnnychen94/jill.py) installation directory.
-If no preferred version is found, but another jill-installed version is found, it will be used.
+* `version_spec` -- A julia [version compatibility specification](https://pkgdocs.julialang.org/v1/compatibility/).
+The julia
+      executable must satisfy this specification.
+* `strict_version` -- If `True` prerelease (development) versions of Julia are disallowed when applying `version_spec`.
 * `sys_image_dir` -- the directory in which scripts for compiling a system image, and the system images, are found.
 This is relative to the top level of `mymodule`.
 * `sys_image_file_base` -- the base name of the Julia system image.
 The system image file will be `sys_image_file_base + "-" + a_julia_version_string + ".ext"`,
     where `ext` is the dynamic lib extension for your platform.
+* `calljulia_lib` -- The julia-from-python interface library.
+One of two Python packages "pyjulia" and "julicall".
 * `env_prefix` -- Prefix for environment variables to set project options
 * `depot` -- If `True`, then a private depot in the `mymodule` installation directory will be used.
 * `post_init_hook` -- A function that will be called immediately before `ensure_init` returns.